B2B Demand Generation Glossary

 Cost Per Acquisition

 Cost per acquisition is the total cost of acquiring a new client, including all sales and marketing expenses.
 Sustainable businesses maintain CAC that is one-third or less of client lifetime value.
-Rising CAC often indicates demand generation theater rather than genuine pipeline creation.
+Rising CAC often signals demand generation theater rather than genuine pipeline creation, and once it starts climbing, it rarely corrects itself without deliberate intervention in how you source and qualify demand.

 Related Terms: Demand Generation Theater, Pipeline Generation, Marketing Operations